Camino del Norte Stage 4 & 5 - Gijón to Santiago

 The Camino Del Norte follows a mixture of farm/dirt tracks, minor roads and footpaths.

-The accommodation in San Sebastian, Bilbao and all larger towns, will be in 3-star hotels, the rest will be a mixture of rural hotels and hostels all with private rooms and en-suite.
+The accommodation in Santiago and larger towns will be in 3 star hotels, the rest will be a mixture of rural hotels and hostals (a name used to describe small Spanish hotels and guesthouses), all with private rooms and en-suite.
 They all offer a warm welcome to walkers, traditional hospitality and delicious local food.
 We do recommend that you book this trip early as the area is always popular and the hotels and inns do fill up early, especially in high season.

 Solo Walkers & Single Rooms